 The Scheduling Mode field when one indicates that the scheduling-based mode is used for the session, while the contention-based mode is used when zero.

+The Association Availability field when one indicates that the controller is expecting HRP UWB Association Request command from a controlee.

+The CSIP field when one indicates the presence of the Contention Slot Information field, or not present when zero.
+The CSIP field shall be set to zero when the contention-based mode is used.

 The RCP field when one indicates the presence of the Ranging Control field, or not present when zero.

 The DCP field when one indicates the presence of the Data Comm Control field, or not present when zero.